jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Board used to boot a Si PSM or ECM with a custom dVRK firmware.
 The firmware is stored on a micro-SD card.

 **dSIB-Si**
-  Adapter board used to connect the dVRK Si controller to a single arm and its setup joints at the base of the patient cart (either PSM or ECM)
+  Adapter board used to connect the dVRK-Si controller to a single arm and its setup joints at the base of the patient cart (either PSM or ECM)

-**dESSJ**
-  dVRK specific board that replaces the original **ESSJ** on each setup joint of a S/Si patient cart.
-The board is a pass-through for the FireWire signal and uses a Bluetooth Arduino to get (A2D) and send the SUJ joint values to the PC.

 **LVDS**
   Low-voltage differential signaling (LVDS) is a signaling method used for high-speed transmission of binary data over copper.
-  This is used to communicate between the ESPM, ESSJ and dVRK Si controller.
+  This is used to communicate between the ESPM, ESSJ and dVRK-Si controller.